 Either way, all the places featured below are really worth it even if you are coming from the other side of the world and have to be very selective about what you spend your time and money on.

 Take a look!

-Good to know: If you are planning on doing lots of day trips from Lucerne on your own (vs. tours), you may want to consider getting a Swiss Travel Pass.
-It includes all the public transport (trains, buses, but also boats) and often gives you discounts on gondolas and other attractions.
+PRO TIP: If you are planning on doing lots of day trips from Lucerne on your own and using public transport (recommended instead of renting a car), you may want to consider getting the Swiss Travel Pass.

 These are the BEST day trips from Lucerne: